 Second, the prices can be higher on the search engine than what you would pay if you booked directly with the hotel.
 Hotels have to pay a commission to the booking engine company – so they sometimes pass that cost on to the customer.

 Even so, booking sites are the best place to start researching hotel stays – and we will discuss some tips on how to counteract these downsides a bit later in the article.

 Best Booking Engine For Hotels

-Far and away, Booking.com features the largest inventory of accommodations.
-Booking com offers a wide range of properties (from resorts to hostels to apartments) with an easy-to-use interface (including heaps of filters).
-Prices are clearly displayed (except taxes) and room options, cancellation policies and other information is listed up front.
-There is also a Booking com loyalty program that unlocks extra discounts on select hotels.
+Far and away, Booking.com features the largest inventory of accommodations with nearly 30 million online properties listed.
+Booking.com offers a wide range of properties (from resorts to hostels to apartments) with an easy-to-use interface, including heaps of filters.
+Prices are clearly displayed (minus taxes and fees) and room options, cancellation policies and other information is listed up front.
+There is also a Booking loyalty program that unlocks extra discounts on select hotels (which we detail later).

-Very similar to Booking com, Hotels.com has a fairly intuitive platform – with tons of options to narrow down your search (although, with such fine tuning, you can severely limit your options!).
+Very similar to Booking.com, Hotels.com has a fairly intuitive platform – with tons of options to narrow down your search, ensuring you find the cheapest hotels with the amenities you desire.
+(Although, with such fine tuning, you can severely limit your options, so keep that in mind!).
 Some of the results shown on the map function may be marked as ‘Fully Booked’, which is not helpful and annoying, so remember to filter these out.
-We do like the rewards program, however, where your 11th night is free (up to the average amount spent on the previous 10 nights).
+We do like the rewards program, however, where you can earn free nights.

 More Hotel Booking Engines